ilujade/Le_Basculement/README-en.md

 \- What she said ! he shouted as he left the room without looking back.

 ## Chapter 7
 In the corridor, Ben was walking very fast.
 But he did not have the proud side, the high head he usually had.
 Many times I tried to approach him, to thank him for the decision he made.
-But every time he stopped me with his arm.
+But every time he stopped me with his arm, angry.
 Even before I can say a word.
 We arrived in front of an elevator and went inside.
 Ben asked for the highest level.
 He wanted to go to the throne room.
 The doors closed and the elevator began to rise.